Are Legumes Allowed on Keto?

 However, if you’re following cyclical Keto or a low carb eating pattern, there are a variety of legumes you can include.
 Additionally, some of the best Keto-friendly legume options include peanuts and black soybeans.

-sherio 10 months ago
+sherio a year ago

 For those trying to eat in a more earth-friendly, vegan way, there are plenty of low carb vegan recipes that do not sacrifice the experience of meat's mouth feel or flavor.
 Check out Keto4Vegans.com for instance, or search for low-carb vegan recipes online.
 Plus there are prepared short cuts gaining shelf space such as Beyond Beef crumbles, a low carb, pea protein based meat replacement, great for chili or tacos.
 You should also explore cashew-based cheese replacements such as Miyoko's Creamery products.
 If you are already changing your habits to eat low carb, you can just as easily at the same time go vegan!